Dasharo/docs/docs/unified/novacustom/firmware-transition.md

 # Firmware transition

+## Introduction

+This document describes the process of transitioning from Dasharo UEFI to Heads and the other way around.

 === "NUC BOX"

     The transition is currently only supported on laptops.
 The NUC BOX is currently not supported by Heads.

 === "Laptops"

-    ## Introduction

-    This document describes the process of transitioning from Dasharo UEFI to Heads and the other way around.

-    > NOTE: The transition is currently only supported on laptops.
-The NUC BOX is currently not supported by Heads.

     ## Switching from Dasharo UEFI to Heads